rkeshri04/CalPal/README.md

-# SnackZap
+# CalPal

-SnackZap is a cross-platform mobile application for tracking food purchases, nutritional intake, and personal health metrics.
-Built with React Native, Expo, and Redux Toolkit, SnackZap helps users log foods (via barcode scanning or manual entry), monitor their spending, and visualize their weight/BMI trends over time.
+CalPal is a cross-platform mobile application for tracking food purchases, nutritional intake, and personal health metrics.
+Built with React Native, Expo, and Redux Toolkit, CalPal helps users log foods (via barcode scanning or manual entry), monitor their spending, and visualize their weight/BMI trends over time.

 ## Features